 The fast-food industry’s various attempts to get to grips with the complex art of pasta making rarely end well.
 However, in Philippino chain Jollibee’s signature spaghetti, we have evidence that it doesn’t always end in disaster.

-Ubiquitous at special occasions, Filipino spaghetti is typically much sweeter than its Italian counterpart and can include extras as diverse as sliced hot dogs and SPAM.
+Ubiquitous at special occasions, Filipino spaghetti is typically sweeter than its Italian counterpart.
+It can also include extras such as sliced hot dogs and SPAM.

 Mac And Cheese - Various

 Much like chicken noodle soup, no one really knows who it was who first decided to load a dish with creamy, cheesy elbow pasta, cram it into an oven and wait for the magic to happen - except that they definitely weren’t Italian.